Jenny Griffiths: Education

 She attended Notre Dame School, Surrey, then took Computer Science at the University of Bristol, graduating in 2009.
-During that time as a student, she won the New Enterprise Competition at the university.
+She won the New Enterprise Competition at the university.

 Career

-After graduating, she worked as a project manager at a cyber-security firm while working in parallel on developing Snap Vision, a visual search engine (a technology that teaches computer how to see), and later turned it into Snap Fashion, an app and a website.
-She kept on working as a project manager until 2012 when she quit to take her business, Snap Fashion, live.
+After graduating, Griffiths worked as a project manager at a cyber-security firm while developing Snap Vision, a visual search engine, and later turned it into Snap Fashion, an app and a website.
+She kept on working as a project manager until 2012 when she quit to take her business Snap Fashion.
 Snap Fashion became Snap Vision when she started licensing the technology to other businesses beyond her original app and website.

 Snap Vision is a visual search platform which licenses technologies to publishers and retailers to improve product discoverability make images shoppable.
-They have licensed technology to the likes of Westfield and Time Inc, and recently won Oracle's marketing innovation award for their technology.
+They have licensed technology to Westfield and Time Inc, and won Oracle's marketing innovation award for their technology.

-Her original application is also still live and growing.
-Snap Fashion is an app and website that allows shoppers to find the clothes they like based on a picture, taken with a smartphone or from a magazine.
-The app searches for it, for matching outfit and compare prices from the database of retailers.
-In 2019, the database already counted with more than 110 retailers.
+Her original application, Snap Fashion is an app and website that allows shoppers to find the clothes they like based on a picture.
+The app searches for matching outfit and compares prices from the database of retailers.
+In 2019, the database included more than 110 retailers.
 On the other hand, the Snap Fashion InStore tool aimed at taking the visual search concept into the fitting rooms of High Street stores.
 The app would provide consumer advice regarding fashion, clothing and clothing accessories by asking a set of questions to someone trying clothes in the fitting room.

 From graduation, 2009, until 2012, she struggled to find attention and funding.
 Although fashion magazines liked it, most male-centric tech publication did not show interest.
-Jenny said “Technology wise, it was hard to get noticed, probably because we are a female-based product”.
+Griffiths said “Technology wise, it was hard to get noticed, probably because we are a female-based product”.
 It changed when she won BIG, the British Innovation Gateway Award, an annual contest organized by CISCO offering money prize and marketing, public relations and legal support in addition to a year mentorship.

 In 2016, she was awarded a £1 million contract under Innovate UK's re-imagining the High Street' SBRI (Small Business Research Initiative) programme to create Snap InStore and raised £2 million in the company's Series A round of financing.
-Snap Fashion was Time Inc.’s first venture capital investment outside of the US, which is something Jenny Griffiths is very proud of.
+Snap Fashion was Time Inc.’s first venture capital investment outside of the US.
 She has since raised further rounds of finance to continue to grow the business.